arcnet-cyber/linux-program-installer/README.md

 Simple as that

+## Current things i find being an issue right now

+- DNF based OSes have non-packages as a choice right now I have to filter right now
+- Void really goofy

 > Still definitly a work in progress but will convert to lower level languages when i can be bothered